yaquawa/dynamo-crud/README.md

 * Advanced type hinting for TypeScript users
 * Auto marshall/unmarshall the DTO object
 * Easier to understand fluid APIs
+* Use stream for scan and query command

 ## Installation
 ```bash